bitemyapp/teef/posts/2014-12-03-why-are-types-useful.md

 "In practice, this car may explode"

-Can't-miss-in-sub-type-land: Scalaz programmers running scared of co/contravariance when they're not devising Machiavellian power schemes to become Queen of Wish-we-were-writing-Haskell hill.

 > You must be certain that any conceivable change or update you make to the LivingThing class would also be something you would want the Dragon class and every other subclass of LivingThing to also have.
 This might not always be so straightforward.

-If only a computer program could tell us when we've failed to account for changes to our code...

-Djikstra's spinning so hard the Earth will be plunged into the daystar like we deserved all along.
+Djikstra's spinning so hard the Earth will be plunged into the daystar like we deserve.

 > For example, what if you created Monster and Hero subclasses of the LivingThing class, and then created FlyingMonster and MagicalMonster subclasses from Monster.
 Would the new Dragon class be a subclass of FlyingMonster or MagicalMonster?
 Or maybe just its own subclass of Monster?